mattConn/old-static-blog/README.md

 # Developer Page
 My website where I keep favorite/useful links and write about things I discover during development.

+The top-level directory of this repo is the web root, as required by GitHub Pages.
+The development directory is `src`.

+# Building
+Running `make all` will build all pages.
+Requires markdown program, and my own "file-includer" (something of a toy preprocessor) find, which is

-# root
+# Folder Structure
-This is the web root for the server

-# add-bookmark.sh
+## add-bookmark.sh
 Appends bookmark name and url to bookmarks page.

-# root/includes
+## src/includes
-Partials to be included throughout site via server-side include.
+Partials to be included throughout site (i.e. head, footer).

-## TODO:
-Refine blog post setup; static listing not managable enough.
-Refine bookmarks; order from last-added to oldest.
-Add CGI script to add update dates on update.